ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/MailChimp-webhook-setup.md

 <a name="overview" />
 ## 1. Overview

-This webhook integration lets you track a variety of events logged by [Mailchimp] [mailchimp-website].
+This webhook integration lets you track a variety of events logged by [MailChimp] [mailchimp-website].

-Available events include:
+Available events are:

 - Subscribes
 - Unsubscribes